Mixed Age Classrooms

 Cross-curricular enticements give children opportunities for interactive learning to support previously-taught concepts, or to explore new content.

-Children enjoy a snack from home while talking with peers and teachers.
-This is an unstructured social choice time.
+Children enjoy a snack from home while engaging with peers and teachers.
+This social time is critical for building community and developing confidence towards risk taking later in the day.

-Guided discovery within interactive mini lessons transition to children to math exploration and independent practice.
+Guided discovery within interactive mini lessons transition children to math exploration and independent practice.
 Students choose from natural tools to explore, manipulate and understand concepts around pattern, sorting, classifying, predicting, comparing, measuring, graphing, concept of number, and place value.

 Literacy is at the core of the Slate School curriculum.
 Captivating stories inspire lessons across content areas, including science, history, and global studies.
 Written and oral stories begin the daily literacy block, which is followed by discussion and a variety of independent learning options for retelling, extending, interpreting, performing and art making.
 Mini lessons provide skills and tools for the children to explore as they expand their understanding of writing in all of its magical parts.

 Children investigate topics of personal interest across all content areas, including science, history, global studies, and math.
 They develop questions for research and respond to information and discovery through a variety of mediums.
 This is a very active part of the day, as children may be creating plays, songs, artwork or written reports to support their own understanding.
 It is also an exciting time for the child because their imaginations are unlocked, and they can explore the meaning of their work in unique and beautiful ways.

 Towards the end of each day, children gather again for sharing their curiosities and reflections about the day.
 These meetings often serve as planning for subsequent learning, and many times children will develop assignments for themselves to do at home.
 Most of all, closing circle is a celebration of our time together and the fruitfulness of our important contributions to the class learning.
 Following the meeting, children may enjoy the company of their classmates at play inside or outside until parent pick up.